leibi-actico/versiontest/README.md

 Where `<scope>` is `major`, `minor`, or `patch` (must be lowercase). patch is used as the default and can be omitted.

-If a merge contains more that one commit the one with the highest severity "wins" to get to the new version major > minor > patch
+If a merge contains more than one commit the one with the highest severity "wins" to get to the new version major > minor > patch

 So this approach is fine for Bugfixes, Vulnerability fixes and small features/tasks.